In Memory of our 3 Squadron

 Son of Thomas Aubrey and Irene Amelia Burdus, of Grange, South Australia.

-On 6/4/41 Corporal Burdus died at 15th Casualty Clearing Station, having been admitted the day before.
 On 5/4/41 at 1000, a convoy of 3 Squadron vehicles had left Maraua, retiring towards Martuba as part of the general retreat before Rommel's offensive.
 At the western boundaries of Derna, four Messerschmitt Bf110s strafed the convoy, sending Squadron members sprawling for cover and fatally wounding Service Policeman Burdus.
 14742 Leading Aircraftman A. Durant also received a slight flesh wound in the leg.
+On 6/4/41 Corporal Burdus died at 15th Casualty Clearing Station, having been admitted the day before.
+He was buried in the Derna Military Cemetery but the precise location of his grave appears to have been lost in the subsequent fighting.

 Sergeant Norman Arvon Evans, service number 402113,